-- 19. The Chair of the Governance and Nominating Committee sends a welcoming email to the new Board Director with a cc to the entire Board, the CEO, the Board Staff Liaison and RCT. - 20.
+- 1. The Chair of the Governance and Nominating Committee sends a welcoming email to the new Board Director with a cc to the entire Board, the CEO, the Board Staff Liaison and RCT. - 2.
 The CEO follows up with an announcement of the new Board Director that is emailed to CCS staff with a cc to the new Director and Board Chair.

-- 21. The Volunteer Resources Specialist makes contact and arranges for the new Board Director to attend at the home office.
+- 3. The Board Staff Liason makes contact and arranges for the new Board Directors to attend at the home office.
 During this meeting, the new Director: - a.
 Is given a tour of the home office, the Exchange and our Stores; - b.
-Signs an Oath of Confidentiality (one copy for the new Director and another is placed in their volunteer file, which is kept locked in the office of the Volunteer & Community Relations Specialist): - Completes the paperwork to have a Vulnerable Sector Police Records Check done; is advised that final appointment to the Board is conditional upon the results of this police check. - 22.
+Signs an Oath of Confidentiality (one copy for the new Director and another is placed in their volunteer file, which is kept locked in the office of the Volunteer & Community Relations Specialist): - Completes the paperwork to have a Vulnerable Sector Police Records Check done; is advised that final appointment to the Board is conditional upon the results of this police check. - d.
+Books a meeting for the new Director(s) with each Committee Chair (Finance, Quality and Governance & Nominations) - e.
+Books the new Director (s) and RCT for a joint meeting - 4.
 The Board Staff Liaison provides each new Board member with an Orientation Portfolio of agency and Board material.
 Contents of the Board Portfolio to include: - a.
 CCS Matrix Org Chart - b.
 Vision/Mission/Values - c.
 Current CCS program information from Communications - d.
 Board member position description - e.
 CEO job description - f.
-Information on the Board Dropbox Folder - 23.
+Information on the Board Dropbox Folder - 5.
 A mentor (an experienced Board member) is assigned to the new Board Director by the Board Chair.
-(See Board Mentoring Procedures) - 24.
+(See Board Mentoring Procedures) - 6.
 The Board Staff Liaison sends an email to the Communications Specialist to arrange a photo and the development of a brief bio for the CCS website.